thegreatsid101/SE4A1-Projects/README.md

      Memory: 614.0M
         CPU: 36.170s

-Now that Jenkins is up and running, we need to adjust our firewall rules so that we can reach it from a web browser.
+Now that Jenkins is up and running, we need to adjust our firewall rules so that we can access it from a web browser

 ### Opening Firewall

 By default, Jenkins runs on port 8080.
-We’ll open that port using **ufw**:
+We’ll open this port using **ufw**:

     sudo ufw allow 8080